trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 similarity checks to like popular mods, 'cause we saw impersonation attempts for few projects during this incident.
 Another thing is like you might want to flip this around and say that, every upload by a popular modder, or to a popular pack, should be reviewed, if it's an update not an initial project,

 'cause [data lose] a few months might be compromised, or [voice unclear] targets were compromised.
 But that's just an idea.
 So, let's go on to the next point, which is reproducible builds.
-We're kinda on this topic already, but bascially one thing that would've helped the response a lot, is knowing... knowing whether a mod is tampered with Stage 0 infection.
+We're kinda on this topic already, but bascially one thing that would've helped the response a lot, is knowing... knowing whether a mod is tampered with Stage0 infection.

-We could've simply just rebuid a mod from the source, hashed it, and compare that hash to every candidate, right?
+We could've simply just rebuilt a mod from the source, hashed it, and compare[d] that hash to every candidate, right?
 That will cause, "hey, was this mod modified from the version that supposed to be", maybe something is up there.

-Uh, the reason I bring this up is, as the second point, is that it is kinda actionable I think; the problems right now are that Fabric example mod, also Forge's MDK example
+Uh, the reason I bring this up is, as the second point, is that it is kinda actionable I think; the problems right now are that Fabric example mod, also Forge's MDK example, uses like `-SNAPSHOT` versions basically, or like, ForgeGradle is like, `5.1.+` or whatever, in the gradle plugins of the default build for ExampleMods.

-Um, uses like `-SNAPSHOT` versions basically, or like, ForgeGradle is like, `5.1.+` or whatever, in the gradle plugins of the default build for ExampleMods.
 And that's just like one example; there is a lot of, like, irreproducibility in the modding ecosystem; that's kinda like been there since for years, basically.
 And I think like, we should probably start moving towards like, "hey let's specify the exact versions of for these things,"

 and maybe even start using Gradle's checks verification where dumps hashs of all of your dependencies, and you checked in like npm or cargo rust lockfiles.